orbeon/orbeon-forms-doc/form-runner/component/error-summary.md

     value="false"/>
 ```

-[SINCE Orbeon Forms 2024.1] Form controls are also marked as visible as they become invalid.
+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md) Form controls are also marked as visible as they become invalid.
 This is useful when you want to immediately show validation errors for field that become invalid not as the result of their value changing, but because their validity depend on something else in the form that has changed.
 You can disable this behavior by setting the following property:

 ```xml
 <property